General Questions

 What is the “Elliotticity” wave attribute?

-This is a percentage measure (0% to 100%) describing how strongly a wave’s internal structure, plus a certain amount of its context, conforms to the Elliott Wave Principle.
+This is a percentage measure (0% to 100%) describing how strongly a wave’s internal structure, plus a certain amount of its context, conforms to the Elliott wave model.
 For details see the earlier FAQ question “What is Elliotticity?”.
 Elliotticity is helpful in identifying high quality waves.

 What is the “Linearity” wave attribute?